prontopablo/p5.FIP/README.md

     </head>
 ```

+The reference website can be found [here](https://prontopablo.github.io/p5.FIP/).

 ## Examples
-Example sketches can be found in this collection [here](https://editor.p5js.org/prontopablo/collections/MA4R8jvck) and they are also included in the [examples folder](https://github.com/prontopablo/p5.FIP/examples) on GitHub.
+Example sketches can be found in this collection [here](https://editor.p5js.org/prontopablo/collections/MA4R8jvck) and they are also included in the [examples folder](https://github.com/prontopablo/p5.FIP/tree/main/examples) on GitHub.

 ## p5.js Library Guidelines
 In accordance with the [p5.js library guidelines](https://github.com/processing/p5.js/blob/main/contributor_docs/creating_libraries.md):